 Each day, in Europe and beyond, desperate people are being plucked from the sea, as migrants and would-be asylum seekers embark upon perilous sea crossings in flight from violence, persecution or war, and in search of protection.
 Many of them do not survive.

 And, whilst organised criminals and smugglers grow rich on the suffering of these individuals, assistance is increasingly being sought from private vessels and NGO ships .
 In 2016, no fewer than 381 merchant ships were diverted from their routes, and 121 ships were involved in the rescue of 13,888 people.

-The project, led by BIICL Senior Research Fellow, Dr Jean-Pierre Gauci, will examine the roles and responsibilities of, and the legal implications for, those in control of private vessels who become involved in the rescue of migrants and refugees at sea.
+The project, announced in 2019, was led by BIICL Senior Research Fellow, Dr Jean-Pierre Gauci, and aimed to examine the roles and responsibilities of, and the legal implications for, those in control of private vessels who become involved in the rescue of migrants and refugees at sea.

-As regards such State action, the project announcement comes just months after Portugal became one of the first nations to volunteer to take in some of the migrants on board the ‘Lifeline’, a rescue ship that was left stranded at sea after Italy refused it safe harbour.
+The project announcement came just months after Portugal became one of the first nations to volunteer to take in some of the migrants on board the ‘Lifeline’, a rescue ship that was left stranded at sea after Italy refused it safe harbour.

 that we are doing

 In 2020, the Mirpuri Foundation contributed to delivering urgent humanitarian aid and medical supplies both to combat the global coronavirus pandemic and to support Beirut after it was devastated by...